 Well, that’s a question that cannot be answered in just one parameter.
 Beauty therapy encompasses everything from skincare, hair removal to reflexology and this means that you have all the more chances to explore what your niche could be.
 You can easily choose to specialise in one area and turn your passion or hobby into an amazing career.
 Here’s a quick and easy guide from us with handy tips that can help you get started.

 You first need to make sure that a beauty therapy career is right for you.
 It is a creative job, and you will need a very clear understanding of what the job consists of, and the kind of pay that you can expect to get.
 You should also look into what the culture and working environment are like.

 You will have to work with aesthetics and skincare or haircare a lot of the time as a beauty therapist and you will also play a role in relieving their concerns, hence, the term “therapist”.
 Always remember, that if a client comes to you, they must leave the salon feeling like they are at their best at that moment.
 Your customer service will also have to be spot on.
 The job of a beauty therapist will have minor variations but for the most part, the following is required;

 You are going to be working with many different people and that takes exceptional skills.
 Here are the skills and qualities that you must nurture for a beauty therapy career.

 Your working hours as a beauty therapist can vary depending on the type of environment that you work in.
-For example, if you’re hired in a clinic salon or spa, you’ll typically work a 10-6 shift, five days a week, including the weekend, in order to cater to evening demand.
+For example, if you’re hired in a clinic salon or spa, you’ll typically work a 10-6 shift, five days a week, including the weekend, to cater to evening demand.

-However, you can also choose to work as a freelance beauty therapist or create your own business from your house, or decide to rent a chair or salon.
+However, you can also choose to work as a freelance beauty therapist or create your own business from your house or decide to rent a chair or salon.
 If you take this path, you can schedule appointments around your own personal schedule and work on days that are most convenient for you.